 The Writing program provides individualized tutoring to help students with writing assignments for courses in English and across the disciplines.
 At any stage of the writing process, from generating ideas through successive drafts, tutors assist with organization and development of ideas for particular audiences and purposes, as well as basic sentence skills, punctuation, spelling, grammar and usage.
-Workshops, tutoring hours in Idaho Falls, and a credit course, Teaching Writing One on One, are also part of the program.
+Workshops, tutoring hours in Idaho Falls, and a credit course, Training for Writing Tutors, are also part of the program.

 The ESOL Intensive Language Unit provides noncredit studies for academic and professional readiness, test preparation and customized training for special groups.